 But for them to be effective, hospitals have needed to have as many working reanimation machines on the go as possible.

-With this intensive, constant use, machines are developing faults, requiring spare parts urgently, including the valves that ensure the optimum delivery of oxygen to the patient via the mask.
+With this intensive, constant use, machines are developing faults.
+Therefore, they require spare parts urgently.
+This includes the valves that ensure the optimum delivery of oxygen to the patient via the mask.

 A 3D printing company in northern Italy has responded to the urgent need for more working intensive care devices in a hospital in Brescia.